When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: Experimental Setup

 \paragraph{Dataset} We employ FERMAT~\cite{fermat2025}, a dataset designed to assess VLMs’ ability to detect, localize and correct mistakes in handwritten mathematical content.
 FERMAT is derived from 609 manually curated math problems.
 Based on a manually designed, comprehensive taxonomy of common student mistakes (computational, conceptual, notational, presentation, superficial), the authors adopted a human-in-the-loop approach to introduce targeted perturbations into correct solution paths.
 The resulting perturbed solution paths were transcribed by 43 human annotators, yielding 2,244 authentic handwritten samples.
 Notably, the original authors did not use FERMAT to explicitly assess OCR performance, and we are the first to adapt it for this purpose.

-\paragraph{Baseline Models} We selected 15 state-of-the-art VLMs with diverse architectures and scales (ranging from 7B to 124B parameters) for a comprehensive performance comparison: Ovis2~\cite{ovis}, InternVL3~\cite{internvl3}, Qwen2.5-VL~\cite{qwen2_5}, LLaMA3.2~\cite{llama3_2}, Pixtral~\cite{pixtral}, GPT-4o~\cite{gpt4}, and Gemini 2.5 Flash~\cite{gemini2_5_flash}.
+\paragraph{Baseline Models} We selected 15 state-of-the-art VLMs with diverse architectures and scales (ranging from 7B to 124B) for a comprehensive performance comparison: Ovis2~\cite{ovis}, InternVL3~\cite{internvl3}, Qwen2.5-VL~\cite{qwen2_5}, LLaMA3.2~\cite{llama3_2}, Pixtral~\cite{pixtral}, GPT-4o~\cite{gpt4}, and Gemini 2.5 Flash~\cite{gemini2_5_flash}.
 Full results for all models are reported in \cref{tab:heatmap-open-closed}.
-We focus exclusively on VLMs, as established non-VLM OCR models are inapplicable to FERMAT: TrOCR lacks math-symbol coverage, Nougat cannot process handwriting, and Pix2tex is limited to single-line expressions.
+We focus exclusively on VLMs, as established non-VLM OCR models are inapplicable to FERMAT: TrOCR lacks math-symbol coverage, Nougat cannot process handwriting, and Pix2tex is limited to single-line expressions. \revv{ We also standardize the OCR prompt across all models, and prompt-sensitivity analyses show stable rankings under grading- and OCR-prompt paraphrases~\cref{sec:autograder_prompt_sensitivity,sec:ocr_prompt_sensitivity}. }

 \paragraph{Evaluation Metrics} The primary metric used in our evaluation is the proposed \textbf{PINK score}.
 PINK measures semantic correctness while penalizing over-correction, providing a faithfulness-oriented alternative to conventional text-based metrics.
 For comparison, we also report \textbf{BLEU}, the most widely used baseline for math OCR, as well as \textbf{Edit Distance}, a standard string-level measure included for completeness.
 We omit Expression Rate (ExpRate), the standard metric for isolated formula recognition, as it is inapplicable to multi-line solutions mixing prose and equations and collapses to near 0\% for all VLMs on FERMAT.